sancsaha/CS5344/README.md

 # Analyzing the Impact of COVID-19 Using Twitter Data
-This project was collaboratively undertaken by the following team members:
+This project was collaboratively undertaken by the following team members (Group 7):

 - Sanchari Saha (A0281052N)
 - Tan Yi Kai (A0121571R)